Code-Institute-Submissions/mehatabpathan-Portfolio1/readme.md

 I'd like to acknowledge the following people for helping me build this website.

-- For people in the slack community who are always there to help with coding queries that I have had.
 - For my mentor, AntonioRodriquez for guiding me and helping me to improve elements of the site to make it more user friendly.
-- For my toutor, Ed who helped me in the GitHub issue.
+- For my tutor, Ed who helped me in the GitHub issue.
+- for my Facilitator, Marko Tot who guided me with all the presentations that helped me to finish this project.

 I used this presentation to improve my Readme